exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

       - `<#Master <- read.csv("data/SLAS2_Master_110920.csv") #Main full dataset>`
       - `<Master <- read.csv("data/SLAS2_Master_110920Test.csv") #Smaller test dataset>`

-     To load the test dataset.
-This dataset allows for an improved interactive experience and can be used to simply test the user experience of the Shiny App without the need to load the full dataset used for analysis

 ##### Running/Closing the Shiny App:
 - To open the Shiny App from within R studio, click the 'Run App' button that appears at the top right hand corner of either the Server.R or UI.R file